Collaborative Threshold Watermarking: Experiments

 \section{Experiments}

 \paragraph{Experimental Setup.} Experiments were conducted on the CIFAR-10, CIFAR-100 datasets \citep{krizhevsky2009learning} and Tiny ImageNet \citep{Le2015TinyIV}.
-For our experiments, we use the ResNet-18 architecture~\citep{7780459}; all models were randomly initialized before training, and unless otherwise stated, results are averaged across three random seeds.
+For image classification experiments, we use the ResNet-18 architecture~\citep{7780459}; all models were randomly initialized before training, and unless otherwise stated, results are averaged across three random seeds.
 We use FedAvg and vary the number of clients $K$ (4 to 128) while keeping the global batch size fixed at 2048.
 We run 300 rounds, each with one local epoch.
 For CIFAR-10 and CIFAR-100, we hold out 20\% of the training data for validation and report test accuracy at the checkpoint with the highest validation accuracy.
 To evaluate model utility, we report top-1 accuracy.
 We quantify robustness by measuring the $z$-score after the attack.
 We use a detection threshold $z^*=4$; we vary the watermark strength $c$ as indicated.
+Additionally, we report a language modeling experiment with GPT-2 Small on WikiText-2.
 We refer to Appendix \ref{app:implementation} for more implementation details.

 \textbf{Baseline.} We compare against a naive per-client watermark baseline.
 Each client $k$ samples an independent key $\tau_k$ and embeds it locally using the same update rule and scaling hyperparameter $c$ as our method.
 Verification for client $k$ uses the same one-sided $z$-test with key $\tau_k$.
 Under FedAvg aggregation, the watermark direction becomes proportional to $\frac{1}{K}\sum_{k=1}^K \tau_k$, whose expected norm shrinks as $1/\sqrt{K}$, explaining the loss of detectability as $K$ grows.